Manage App Maker in your domain

 You can control the permissions that App Maker apps can request from users in your organization.
 From the Admin console, go to SecuritySettingsAPI Permissions.
 We recommend you review the following settings:

-Learn more about whitelisting connected apps.
+Learn more about how to whitelist connected apps.

 Skip user OAuth prompts

-You can view a list of all App Maker projects in your organization and get details for each app:
+As an admin with App Maker-App Maker Project Reports privileges, you can view a list of all App Maker projects in your organization and get details for each app:

 - From the Admin console, go to AppsAdditional Google ServicesApp Maker.